-Chaga is a type of medicinal mushroom believed to enhance the immune system and provide an array of other anti-aging health benefits.
-However, the research to back these claims is limited.
+Chaga, known in the scientific community as Inonotus obliquus, is a type of medicinal mushroom believed to enhance the immune system and provide an array of other anti-aging health benefits.
+This mushroom has a wide range of benefits attributed to it, including anti-cancer, antioxidant, blood sugar and cholesterol regulating properties.
+Though this medicinal agent has been in use since the 16th century, the research to back these claims is limited, but growing steadily.
 Today, we’ll cover whether a Chaga mushroom powder supplement is worth the try and the best options on the market.

 Chaga mushrooms are a type of fungus that grow on the bark of birch trees.
 Since birch trees grow in cold climates, you’ll likely find chaga mushrooms in northern corners of the world such as Russia, Korea, Canada, Alaska, and Northern Europe.
 They have a charcoal-like exterior with a soft, orange fruiting body.